Tot Tuesdays! Eyes

 The "Goddess of the Blues" returns to Behringer-Crawford Museum on Thursday, August 13 for the finale to the 2020 Music@BCM concert series.

 The Cincinnati-born Renée, a multitalented vocalist, keyboardist and bandleader, teams up with longtime co-performer Shorty "Pullie" Starr on drums and back-up vocals for the last live outdoor concert of the summer in the BCM amphitheater in Devou Park.
 The "Cheryl and Shorty Show" will also be live-streamed on the Behringer-Crawford Museum Facebook page.

-Behringer-Crawford Museum (BCM) plans to reopen to the public on Saturday, July 11, after a four-month hiatus due to the coronavirus outbreak.
+Behringer-Crawford Museum (BCM) reopened to the public on Saturday, July 11, after a four-month hiatus due to the coronavirus outbreak.

 Share Your Story and Become a Part of NKY History